pygsflow/pygsflow/README.md

 [Larsen, J. D., Alzraiee, A., Niswonger, R., 2021, pyGSFLOW v1.0.0: U.S. Geological Survey Software Release, 2 July 2021, https://doi.org/10.5066/P9NPZ5AD](https://doi.org/10.5066/P9NPZ5AD)

+## Bugs
+The code is in active development and although there is a testing infrastructure set up we cannot catch all the software bugs without the help of users.
+If you find a bug or have an issue, please report it by opening a new issue.
+You can open a new issue by clicking the issues tab near the top of the page.

 ## Project History
 This project is a refinement and continuation of the original pygsflow repository at: